 One of the main pieces has to be the distressed bust found in Penzance.
 Along with the most glorious, carved wooden bowl, which was a gift from an Instagram friend.

-Finally, Ednovean Farm has two very different Breakfast rooms.
-Each has been crafted from different parts of the building and each room has an unmistakable character.
+Ednovean Farm has two very different Breakfast rooms.
+Each has been crafted from different parts of the building with its own unmistakable character.

 Breakfast in a room to make an occasion